 To get that commanding view of the city and the majestic mountains in which it is nestled, it’s well worth making your way up the stairs to the top of the Cathedral.
 Most tourists head for stairs up to the top of dome, so a good tip is to try the bell tower instead.

-The bell tower is less crowded than the dome; improving your chances of getting a few quiet minutes to enjoy the view with, and offering a great view of the dome’s outside.
-Architecture nerds beware: Climbing the bell tower instead of the dome does mean missing out on the explanation of its groundbreaking construction method.
+The bell tower is less crowded than the dome.
+This improves your chances of getting time to enjoy the view, and offers a great view of the dome’s outside.
+Architecture nerds beware: Climbing the bell tower instead of the dome does as a result mean missing out on the explanation of its groundbreaking construction method.

-Tuscany is home to one of the world’s finest cuisines, based on the abundant fresh produce that grows across the region.
+Tuscany is home to one of the world’s finest cuisines and is based on the abundant fresh produce that grows across the region.
 Traditional food markets selling this produce are a staple feature in practically every Italian, and Florence is no exception.